BearyNatural/ObsidianVault/Career/CSA interview prep q's/OS Linux.md

 Preparation topics for candidates who are selected for loops: Cloud Support Associate.

-Networking:
-· Difference between router, switch.
-· What is a Broadcast Domain?
-· DHCP DORA process
-· DNS – detailed explanation.
-TCP/UDP and why?
-· Subnetting · MSS/MTU
-· Complete flow when you trigger amazon.com
-· OSI model with complete details and protocols on each layer.
-· TCP and SSL handshake · Difference between TCP/UDP, examples · Flow/error control · What is a firewall, why do you need it?
-· OSI Model
-· Subnet mask - what is it?

 OS:
 · OS boot process (Linux) https://kumo-knowledge-ui-iad-prod.amazon.com/view/article_30921 https://www.geeksforgeeks.org/how-linux-kernel-boots/